Sewer Line Repair Cost Guide: Traditional vs Trenchless Methods

 Many sewer problems stem from what homeowners flush or drain:

-Install protection: Drain screens ($5-$15) catch hair and debris before entering pipes.
+Install protection: Drain screens ($5 to $15) catch hair and debris before entering pipes.
 Grease traps for kitchen sinks prevent oil buildup.

 Chemical Drain Cleaners

-Avoid chemical drain cleaners like Drano or Liquid-Plumbing.
+Avoid chemical drain cleaners like Drano or Liquid-Plumr.
 These harsh chemicals damage pipes, especially older materials, often causing more problems than they solve.
 Use mechanical snaking or enzymatic treatments instead.

-In cold climates, frozen pipes cause sewer line damage through expansion and contraction.
-If you experience low water pressure issues, frozen pipes might be the culprit.
+In cold climates, frozen pipes cause sewer line damage through expansion and contraction:

 • Insulate exposed pipes in crawl spaces and basements

-• Maintain minimum 55°F indoor temperatures during winter
+• Maintain a minimum 55°F indoor temperature during winter

-• Allow small water trickle during extreme cold
+• Allow a small water trickle during extreme cold

 • Disconnect and drain outdoor hoses before freezing weather